tryfinally/cdr-gen/README.md

 10. Bytes uploaded
 11. Second Party IMSI (if MO call or SMS)
 12. Second Party MSISDN (if MO call or SMS)

+---

+# Usage

+sample runs:
+-
+`python3 gen_cdr_country.py 1000 -m 420 -x 40`
+generate 1000 CDRs for MCC 420 - Saudi Arabia
+with 0.4 probality of cross MNC CDRs.
+Saui Arabia has 6 mobile operators.

+`python3 gen_cdr_country.py 10 -m 420 422`\
+generate 10 CDRs for MCC: 420, 422  (Saudi Arabia and Oman).\
+All CDRs ar intra MNC

+`python3 gen_cdr_country.py 0 -m 234 -v`\
+generate 0 CDRs for UK which has 44 mobile operators.
+But list all MNC codes for operators in UK.

+`python3 gen_cdr_country.py 100000 -c 13 -x 20 -v`\
+generate 100,000 CDRs for a random selection of 13 countries.
+With a probality of inter MNC CDR of 20/100.
+Also, print on stderr details of countries selected.